 What is it?

-FASD describes some children, youth and adults who were exposed to alcohol during pregnancy.
-It is the result of damage to the brain and impacts learning, behaviour, social-emotional development, and neurological development.
-FASD is not inherited.
+Fetal alcohol spectrum disorder (FASD) describes some children, youth and adults who were exposed to alcohol during pregnancy.
+It is the result of impacts to the brain and affects learning, behaviour, social-emotional development, and neurological development.
+FASD is not inherited and does not run in families.

-FASD is often called an invisible disability because most people with FASD have no outward signs of the disorder.
+FASD is often called a hidden disability because most people with FASD have no outward signs of the disorder.
 Some people who were exposed to alcohol during pregnancy have facial features that are typical of FASD, but many do not.
-All people with FASD have damage to the brain.
+All people with FASD have brain-based challenges.

 The effects can be mild to serious, depending on: